code-423n4/2022-09-party-findings/data/sryysryy-G.md

 &nbsp;

 ##  Don't Initialize Variables with Default Value
+Uninitialized variables are assigned with the types default value.
+Explicitly initializing a variable with it's default value costs unnecesary gas.
+*There are 14 instances of this issue*
 ```solidity
 contracts/crowdfund/Crowdfund.sol::180 => for (uint256 i = 0; i < contributors.length; ++i) {
 contracts/crowdfund/Crowdfund.sol::242 => for (uint256 i = 0; i < numContributions; ++i) {